Ahmed Faheem: WAPDA

 Faheem joined WAPDA in 2018, as there was no football league held since 2015.
 He scored on his debut for WAPDA in the opening match for 2018–19 Pakistan Premier League against Pakistan Army in a 1–1 draw.
 Faheem scored his first career hat-trick against Pakistan Navy in a 4–2 victory, scoring his first and third on penalties in 15th and 80th minute and second in 57th minute.
 On 8 November 2018, he scored the lone goal against Muslim in a 1–0 victory.
 Faheem ended his season with 11 goals in 20 appearances.
 Faheem scored in the semi-finals of 2018 National Challenge Cup against Pakistan Petroleum in a 2–0 victory.
 Faheem scored the opening goal in the finals against Pakistan Airforce in the 11th minute.
 WAPDA lost the match 2–1.

 After three years of inactivity due to Pakistan Football Federation suspension by FIFA, Faheem scored the fastest goal in the 2023 PFF National Challenge Cup which came in the 37th second in a 5–0 victory against Saif Textile.

 International career

+In 2010, Faheem represented Pakistan in the under-14 in Tehran.

-Faheem made his debut for Pakistan against Bangladesh in 2018 SAFF Championship, coming on as a substitute for Muhammad Adil at the 79th minute.
+Faheem made his senior debut for Pakistan against Bangladesh in 2018 SAFF Championship, coming on as a substitute for Muhammad Adil at the 79th minute.
 His second international appearances was against Bhutan, coming on as an 88th-minute substitute captain Hassan Bashir.
 Faheem scored his first international goal in the same match in the 90+1 minute as Pakistan won the match 3–0.